Mai Hero Boll Raha Hu

 Mai Hero Boll Raha Hu is an Indian Hindi-language gangster-thriller web series streaming on the ZEE5 and ALTBalaji platform.
-It stars Parth Samthaan in the lead role of a gangster along with Patralekha Paul who plays an aspiring actress.
+It stars Parth Samthaan in the role of a gangster along with Patralekha who plays an aspiring actress.
 The narrative is set in the 80's-90's era of the Mumbai underworld and chronicles the journey and rise of Parth Samthaan's character Nawab aka Hero.
 The web series was released on 20 April 2021.

 Plot

 The story is about a 17-year-old boy Nawab (Parth Samthaan) who is forced to flee Bareilly, he soon turns into Bombay's most powerful don.
 Nawab’s most significant mentor is Lala (Arsalan Goni) who introduces him to the world of gun bazaars, counterfeit DVD rackets, smuggling, extortion, killings and shootouts.
-Nawab falls in love with Laila (Patralekhaa) an upcoming actress who isn't aware of his true identity.
+Nawab falls in love with Laila (Patralekha) an upcoming actress who isn't aware of his true identity.